After months of hype, Prince Harry's memoir goes on sale

 Popularity plunge

-The family, particularly William and father King Charles III, will be fearing what other embarrassing and dangerous revelations are contained within its pages, as the British media picks over Harry's claims in minute detail.
+The royal family, particularly William and father King Charles III, will fear what other embarrassing and dangerous revelations contained in the book, as the UK press picks over Harry's claims in minute detail.

 Queen Consort Camilla also looks set for a rough ride after Harry used an interview with US network CBS to take aim at his stepmother.